 The built-in Android VPN client allows for a choice of PPTP, L2TP and L2TP IPSec VPN connections.
 Due to security flaws with PPTP, and L2TP offering no encryption I opted to set up an L2TP IPSec VPN which as you'll discover wasn't the easiest of rides.

 IPSec is a security layer running on top of IP ('Internet Protocol').
 My VPN end point again is my Ubuntu 10.04 server running the Openswan VPN suite.
-My client as already mentioned is an Android Google Nexus One 2.3.4; however, this setup has been tested on Froyo (2.2 , 2.2.1 and 2.2.2) and Gingerbread (2.3.3 and 2.3.4) using this configuration.
+My client as already mentioned is an Android Google Nexus One 2.3.4; however, this setup has been tested on Nexus 4 and Nexus 5 across Froyo (2.2 , 2.2.1 and 2.2.2), Gingerbread (2.3.3 and 2.3.4), Icre Cream Sandwich ICS, Jelly Bean, Kitkat (4.41) using this configuration.

 Trying to comprehend what happens during the creation of an IPSec VPN, I've drafted a novice parody & overview of what I believe happens based on my understanding (please shout in the comments if I've misunderstood).